SEE-GEO/ccic/docs/intro.md

 # The Chalmers Cloud Ice Climatology (CCIC)

 The Chalmers Cloud Ice Climatology is a novel, deep-learning-based climate record of ice-particle-concentrations in the atmosphere.
-It provides spatially and temporally continuous coverage for most longitudes and latitudes between 60º S and 60º N.
+CCIC is

 ## Example results